-The Fund is a series of the Trust, an investment company registered under the Investment Company Act of 1940, as amended (the "1940 Act").
+The Fund is a series of the Trust, an investment company registered under the 1940 Act.
 The Fund is treated as a separate fund with its own investment objective and policies.
 The Trust is organized as a Massachusetts business trust.
-The Board is responsible for the overall management and direction of the Trust.
+Its Board is responsible for the overall management and direction of the Trust.
 The Board elects the Trust's officers and approves all significant agreements, including those with the Adviser, Sub-Advisers, custodian and fund administrative and accounting agent.